ITU-BDSA2024-GROUP28/Chirp/docs/report.md

 ```
 5. This should run unit tests, integration tests and playwright test

-_Please note that the formatting of time stamps on different OS may cause the test "" to fail._
+_Please note that the formatting of time stamps on different OS may cause the test "" to fail.
+Also that first time you run the tests publictimeline may timeout._

 <a id="ethics"></a>
 # Ethics